autoSteve/ha-solcast-solar/ADVOPTIONS.md

 This option presently does nothing.
 It is reserved to accommodate the addition of alternatives to the present delta logarithmic adjustment of dampening factors where forecast deviates from matching past intervals.

+**Key: "automated_dampening_generation_fetch_delay"**

+Possible values: int `0`..`120` (default `0`)

+A number of minutes to delay beyond midnight before generation history is retrieved.

+This value _must_ be less than the estimated actual fetch delay option.
+(This is not validated.)

+If Home Assistant is restarted in the period between midnight and generation being retrieved then retrieval will be rescheduled.

 **Key: "automated_dampening_generation_history_load_days"**

 Possible values: integer `1`..`21` (default `7`)